 Also, do not give honey until after a baby's first birthday.
-Honey may contain certain spores that, while harmless to adults, can cause botulism in babies.
-And do not give regular cow's milk until your baby is older than 12 months because it does not have the nutrition that infants need.
+It can contain spores that are harmless to adults, but can cause botulism in babies.
+And don't give regular cow's milk until your baby is older than 12 months.
+It doesn't have the nutrition that infants need.

 With the hectic pace of family life, most parents opt for commercially prepared baby foods at first.
 They come in small, convenient containers, and manufacturers must meet strict safety and nutrition guidelines.
 Avoid brands with added fillers and sugars.

 If you do plan to prepare your own baby foods at home, puréeing them with a food processor or blender, here are some things to keep in mind:

 - Follow the rules for food safety, including washing your hands well and often.

 - To preserve the nutrients in your baby's food, use cooking methods that keep the most vitamins and minerals.
 Try steaming or baking fruits and vegetables instead of boiling, which washes away the nutrients.